CFGer/frontend-curriculum/02_CSS/lesson/README.md

 CSS loosely falls into several categories:

-> The scope of this lesson will only be able to cover a couple

 * Typography, Colors and Fonts
 * Positioning, Spacing and Display
 * Animation and User Interaction (hover / click etc)
 * Responsiveness

+> The scope of this lesson will only be able to cover the first 2

 ## Code along